sahinozd/LogicAppsStandard.Testing/CONTRIBUTING.md

 ## 🙏 Thanks

-Your time and effort are appreciated—even if your contribution isn't ultimately merged.
+Your time and effort are appreciated - even if your contribution isn't ultimately merged.